Timeline | September 2020 - April 2021

 Level Design: Inclusiveness

 One thing that in my mind when I was started this project was who is the player here?
 What kind of player will enjoy this type of game?
 And I realized my target audience would be mostly casual players who enjoy story-telling types of games.
 And my mentor advised me to design for all types of players; The difficulties need to be balanced so that from the player who might have the higher skill to players who have fewer skills to complete the game.

 As I was developing what kind of mechanics I should include in the game.
-My mentor points out that the mechanics in the game needs to reflect/balance with the story I am telling to the audience because all these interactions are what creates the story.
+My mentor points out that the mechanics in the game needs to reflect/balance with the story I am telling to the audience because all these interactions are what create the story.